 Professor, Ocean Engineering and Marine Sciences

-Welcome to Dr. L's research portal!
-My interests are varied and include data assimilation, electrical phenomena such as gigantic jets and terrestrial gamma ray flashes and wind/wave modeling.
-I have authored or co-authored 30 peer-review articles and have had 2 dozen proposals funded totalling a little over $2 million.
+My research interests are varied and include data assimilation, electrical phenomena such as gigantic jets, surface layer meteorology and wind/wave interactions.
+I have authored or co-authored 30 peer-review articles and have had 2 dozen proposals funded totaling a little over $2 million.
 Over the past decade I have reviewed more than 30 articles and/or proposals and have served on both NASA and NSF panels.
-I have also graduated 8 Master's students, and recently my first Ph.
-D student.
-I am currently supervising one Ph.
-D student who is working under a NOAA Collaborative Science, Technology, and Applied Research (CSTAR) grant -- a study involving wind driven set-up in the Indian River Lagoon.
-I currently sit on three national committees -- including the University Center for Atmospheric Research Strategic Advisory Committee and Members Committee and the National Centers for Environmental Prediction Real-Time Mesoscale Analysis Committee.
-I spent 2013-2014 on sabbatical at the University of Utah in Salt Lake City Utah working on a data assimilation project (with surface winds) in conjunction with the National Mesonet Project.
+I have also graduated 8 Master's students, and more recently two Ph.
+D students.
+I am currently supervising a Ph.
+D student who is funded under a NIST grant involving the impact of wind loading on residential structures.
+I am PI on a SECOORA grant involving the installation and operation of a coastal (wind and wave) radar system here in east central Florida.
+I presently serve as an academic member representative for the University Center for Atmospheric Research (UCAR) a consortium that includes 120 North American universities with programs i meteorology to hydrology, oceanography, atmospheric chemistry, climate science, etc.

 I love to bike, hike, and kayak.
-I am the proud owner of two mutant beagles (rescues) and I am a quasi-vegetarian (I will eat some sustainable fish!).
-During the past 12 summers, I have been a volunteer for the Sea Turtle Preservation Society - giving presentations and guided tours on our local beaches during the summer months.
+I am the proud owner of a rescue beagles (rescues) and I am a quasi-vegetarian (I will eat some sustainable fish!).
+For the past 16 summers, I have been a volunteer for the Sea Turtle Preservation Society - giving presentations and guided tours on our local beaches during the summer months.
 I like to tweet about climate change, weather, and environmental issues in general.
 FOLLOW me on Twitter (@slazmo)!